ivanliu1989/interactive-charts/decastillo-googleVis_Tutorial-ddaad7b/index.md

 The chart code has five generic parts:

 1. References to Google’s AJAX and Visualisation API
-2. Data to visualise as a DataTable
+2. Data to visualize as a DataTable
 3. Instance call to create the chart
 4. Method call to draw the chart including options
 5. HTML &lt;div&gt; element to add the chart to the page